pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 "Convolutional neural networks for classification of Alzheimer's disease: Overview and reproducible evaluation," Junhao Wen, Elina Thibeau-Sutre, Mauricio Diaz-Melo, Jorge Samper-González, Alexandre Routier, Simona Bottani, Didier Dormont, Stanley Durrleman, Ninon Burgos, Olivier Colliot, Medical Image Analysis, Volume 63, 2020, 101694, ISSN 1361-8415.

-1. Repeatedly add a Dense layer until the model overfits.
+Step 1.
+Repeatedly add a Dense layer until the model overfits.

-2. Replace the largest Dense layer with a CNN block
+Step 2.
+Replace the largest Dense layer with a CNN block

-3. Go back to step 1 and repeat until there is no further improvement.
+Step 3.
+Go back to step 1 and repeat until there is no further improvement.

 ## Implementation
 Provide details on how the code is organized and structured in the repository.
 Explain the purpose of each file or directory and how they contribute to the project.

+## Homemade Models

+## Large Pretrained Models

 ## Instructions for Reproducibility